 As a new student, your child’s course load will be determined by the dean of academics based on grades and classes taken at his or her previous school.
 You and your child will be asked to decide if and what language and art classes he or she would like to take.
 After the first year, the student will work with his or her monitor, with guidance from teacher recommendations, to choose classes.

 Blair does not have a typical physical education program during the class day; instead, all students are required to be physically active during the afternoon sports period.
-Freshmen, sophomores and juniors are required to participate in a team sport, drama or "outdoor skills" minimally two out of the three seasons.
+Freshmen, sophomores and juniors are required to participate in a team sport or team sport equivalent (drama, robotics, dance) minimally two out of the three seasons.
 They may opt for a physical activity offering (weight training, yoga, etc.) one season per year.
-Seniors have no team sport requirement.
+Seniors have no team sport requirement but must be involved in an afternoon activity.
 All freshmen—as well as sophomores new to the School—are required to participate in a team sport during the fall season; experience has taught us that such involvement helps significantly with the adjustment to a new community.